 Edwin St Hill practising in Australia in 1930-31 (Image: National Library of Australia)

-Up until the end of his first-class career in 1930, Edwin St Hill’s biography could be written on a postcard for all that we know of him.
+Up until the end of his first-class career in 1931, Edwin St Hill’s biography could be written on a postcard for all that we know of him.
 All the usual sources (which for West Indian and Trinidadian cricket of this period generally means CLR James’ Beyond a Boundary) are largely silent.
-We can trace his rise, first for Shannon Cricket Club in the Bonanza Cup in Trinidad; then for Trinidad in the Intercolonial Tournament; and finally for the West Indies.
+We can trace his rise, first for Shannon Cricket Club in the Bonanza Cup in Trinidad and Tobago; then for Trinidad in the Intercolonial Tournament; and finally for the West Indies.
 Without setting the world alight, he played a total of seventeen first-class and two Test matches.
 While he made a good impression for all these teams, he remains an anonymous figure in the records.
 In some ways, we even know more about his brother Cecil from the few lines that CLR James wrote about him.
 Other than dry statistical facts, all we know about Edwin is that he was a reliable, nagging medium-paced bowler of perhaps limited penetration and, from a snippet in an Australian newspaper, an occasional boxer.
 But from 1931, all that changes because St Hill moved to Lancashire to play league cricket, and became a local celebrity.
 Suddenly he starts to come alive in the sources.

 Before touring Australia with the West Indies team, St Hill had signed an initial one-year contract to play Lancashire League cricket for Lowerhouse, a club based in Burnley.
 The fact of his signing was quite remarkable because unlike many of the growing number of overseas professionals in the Lancashire League, St Hill had never played cricket in England – as far as we know, he had never even set foot in the country.